 14. Dropbox

 Dropbox is a file storage and file synchronization application.
 It helps to stay organized and be in sync with your team members while tackling your work stress efficiently.
-It stores all the files in a safe place for easy accessibility.
+This Linux application stores all the files in a safe place for easy accessibility.
 Various kinds of files can be edited and saved here.
 Progress updates are notified after regular intervals, helping you to maintain a work-life balance.
 Also, it helps you to give access to your files to the right people and keeps your files disaster-proof.

 15. Vim